NOTE: In January 2021, the DfE issued a revised version of KCSIE 2020 with changes strictly limited to those related to the UK leaving the EU.

 - Follow Part 3 of KCSIE which sets out the safer recruitment checks schools must conduct;

 - Make any further checks you think appropriate so that relevant events that occurred outside of the UK can be considered - the Home Office provides guidance on criminal records checks for overseas applicants, see GOV.UK, Criminal records checks for overseas applicants.

 The same checks should be made on overseas staff as for all other staff, (although it is not possible to conduct overseas Disclosure and Barring Service checks).
 A 'Certificate of Good Conduct' or equivalent should be obtained.

-Where an applicant has worked or been resident overseas in the previous 5 years, the employer should obtain a check of the applicant's criminal record from the relevant authority in that country and seek additional information about an applicant's conduct.
+Where an applicant has worked or been resident overseas for 12 months or more (whether continuously or in total) in the last 10 years while aged 18 or over, the employer should obtain a check of the applicant's criminal record from the relevant authority in that country and seek additional information about an applicant's conduct.
 Not all countries provide this service and advice can be sought from the Disclosure and Barring Service.
 The application process for criminal records checks or 'Certificates of Good Character' for someone from overseas varies from country to country.
 For further information, see GOV.UK - Criminal records checks for overseas applicants.